Frequently Asked Questions

 The Graduate Student Orientation is dedicated to providing opportunities for graduate students to improve themselves both inside and outside of the classroom, the program has expanded over the past years and continues to grow.
 These FAQ's (Frequently Asked Questions) are designed to explain some of the features of the GSO program.

-The August Program, also known as GSO Week, is held the week preceding fall semester in August.
-Participants in the program attend sessions scheduled on Tuesday and Wednesday of the week.
-The remaining three days, their academic departments offer their own activities (departmental programming) to orient new graduate students.
+The August Program, also known as GSO Week, is held the week prior to the start of fall semester in August.
+Participants in the program attend institutional and departmental sessions scheduled Monday through Friday of GSO week and throughout the semester.
 The majority of students who complete their GSO requirements do so through the August Program.
-This offers participants an excellent opportunity to become familiar with campus and their department before they are caught up in the busy activities of the semester.

 All graduate students are invited to participate in GSO sessions.
 Anyone who wishes to do so may participate in the program and attend as many sessions as they like.